 Remember what your end game is here.
 You are slowly expanding your child’s eating menu.

-Diet will be an ever widening circle and you don’t need to hurry.
+Diet will be an ever widening circle as you expand and add particular foods for your child to try, and you don’t need to hurry.

 Keep your sense of humor handy and your need for control checked.

 Picky eating is a common problem for kids with developmental disorders, such as autism.
 Parents of children with sensory issues can get help for their child’s limited diet and treatment with a behavior analyst or occupational therapist.